kjy5/cv-rock-paper-scissors/README.md

 To gather data used for training our model, we used a greenscreen background and a camera with a high shutter speed.
 This allowed us to replace the background with random “clutter” images from the Tiny ImageNet dataset to increase the generalizability of our data and to also reduce motion blur in our images.
+The video also allowed us to capture the hand gestures at various angles which will be more specific than using a existing data model on similar hand gestures like an ASL data set.

 Tiny ImageNet contains 10,000 photos.
 To ensure we didn’t have a disproportionate amount of clutter images compared to our training images we